 A dark road, flashlights, and newfound friends…

-That’s how we stared our last day on Easter Island.
+That’s how we spent our last day on Easter Island.

 Teresa and Berni had rented a car the previous day and picked us up around 6am to head to Tongariki for the sunrise.
 We were one of the few cars on the road leading to the site, but once we arrived we were in the company of several others, flashlights in hand, to wait for the sun to awake.